 This year we are proposing for the play to be held in the historic Beechworth Court House where Ned Kelly was originally arraigned.

 A spectacular 90 minutes of majesty, music and dance in the traditions of the Royal Edinburgh Military Tattoo presented in the exercise yard of the Old Beechworth Gaol and featuring 200 performers celebrating the legends, the traditions and the heroes of the north-east.

 Join the massed pipes and drums comprising players from Scots School Albury, Albury-Wodonga, Wangaratta, Wagga Wagga, Watsonia and City of Melbourne bands will be joined by Highland and Irish dancers.
 Celtic folk groups Claymore and Saoirse, Wodonga Brass, our modern-day heroes from local fire brigades and remembering the Kelly legend in song for this festival special event.
-And the stirring finale - on the 99th anniversary of the World War One Armistice - will pay tribute to those who have served their country in war, conflict and peace.
+The Tattoo will feature a tribute to those who have served their country in war, conflict and peace on the 100th anniversary of the World War One Armistice and will pay tribute to those who have served their country in war, conflict and peace.

 Note: Bookings Essential - Sold out in 2017.